Delaware Public Archives (DPA) logo

 Brown v.
 Board of Education

-Delaware remained a racially segregated society until the mid-twentieth century.
+NC-138: Delaware remained a racially segregated society until the mid-twentieth century.
 Though the segregation of public schools was supported by the “separate but equal” doctrine that had been upheld by the nation’s highest court, the facilities and services provided for students were hardly equal.
-Seeking to address this situation, citizens in the communities of Claymont and […]
+Seeking to address this situation, citizens in the communities of Claymont […]